 En route to Thermopylae, the Spartan force was reinforced by contingents from various cities and numbered more than 5,000 by the time it arrived at the pass.
-Leonidas chose to camp at, and defend, the narrowest part of the pass, the middle gate where the Phocians had built a defensive wall against invaders from Thessaly some time before.
+Leonidas chose to camp at, and defend, the narrowest part of the pass, the middle gate where the Phocians had built a defensive wall against invaders from Thessaly.
 Upon arrival, the Greek forces began reconstructing the wall, which was in a state of disrepair.

 News also reached Leonidas, by locals from the nearby city of Trachis, that there was a mountain track which could be used to outflank the pass.
 In response, Leonidas stationed 1,000 Phocians on the heights to prevent such a maneuver.

-Perhaps the greatest controversy relative to the Battle of Thermopylae is the issue dealing with the number of warriors in the Persian army.
+Perhaps the greatest controversy concerning the Battle of Thermopylae surrounds the number of warriors in the Persian army.
 Herodotus put the number at 2.5 million, other historians have suggested numbers between 200,000 to 4 million.
-The confusion stems partly from decimal points, but one thing is certain — the Greeks were vastly outnumbered.
+The confusion stems partly from decimal points, but one thing is certain—the Greeks were vastly outnumbered.
 The pass at Thermopylae was chosen as the battle site because, at only 50 ft. wide, it would allow a small contingent of fighters to hold off a vastly greater army.

 Then Xerxes asked him more forcefully to surrender their arms.
 To this Leonidas gave his famous answer: “Come and get them.”